 Schedule overview

-As a project typically has a defined start and end date, a project roadmap will feature an overview of the project schedule in the form of general tasks and project timelines.
-This can be further organised into different phases that help break down the timeline into sizeable chunks, typically aligned with the project lifecycle.
+As project roadmap will feature an overview of the project schedule in the form of tasks and project timelines.
+This can be further organised into different phases that help break down the timeline.
+These chunks are typically aligned with the project lifecycle.

 Milestones

-Milestones are specific points within the project life cycle that are predefined to help measure overall project progress towards its goal.
+Milestones are specific points within the project life cycle that are predefined to measure the progress of the project.
 It is often triggered by the completion or initiation of certain tasks within the project.
-Milestones help demarcate progress throughout the project and make it easier for other collaborating teams and stakeholders to grasp team progress.
+Milestones help demarcate progress throughout the project.
+Thus, they make it easier for other collaborating teams and stakeholders to grasp team progress.

 Dependencies

-Dependencies show how different tasks are interrelated and visualize the necessary sequencing required to make project processes as optimised and streamlined as possible.
-With the help of simple lines that describe the various task relationships, teams can easily understand and prioritise the tasks that contribute the most to project completion.
+Dependencies show how different tasks are interrelated and visualise the necessary sequencing required.
+This visualisation can assist in optimising and streamlining project processes.
+With the help of simple lines that describe the various task relationships, teams can easily understand and prioritise tasks.

 Clear deliverables